epogrebnyak/banking/README.md

 - Reason four - realistic granular bank data like portfolio composition is scarce and we need more proper disclosure of it, perhaps as synthetic data.
 - Reason five - lack of reproducibility in research.
 - Reason six - banks are under a lot pressures to transform, many times this is a distressed, not a flourishing business.
+Banks failed us in 2008, so credibility not on their side either.

+## Why bother a new textbook with code and data?

+Would want to have one I would have liked myself.

 ## Proposed structure for the workbook: